Green waste containers

 Fees:

-- No additional fees (fee-free) when dropping off trunk loads at the mobile and stationary green containers,
+• No additional fees (free of charge) when dropping off trunk loads at the mobile and stationary green containers,

-- Small quantities: No additional fees for use of the organic waste bin and green containers,
+• Small quantities: No additional fees for using the organic waste garbage can and green containers,

-- Large quantities: Chargeable disposal via specialized companies.
+• Large quantities: Chargeable disposal via specialist companies.

-- Property owners who compost organic waste themselves on their property and do not use the organic waste bin can apply for a fee reduction in accordance with the fee schedule of the Federal City of Bonn.
+• Property owners who compost organic waste themselves on their property and do not use the organic waste garbage can will receive a fee reduction upon application in accordance with the fee tariff for the fee schedule of the Federal City of Bonn.

 Additional information:

-We will take the green waste to a composting facility in the Rhein-Sieg district.
+• We take the green waste to a composting plant in the Rhein-Sieg district.
 The treatment and recycling processes produce high-quality fertilizer and humus.